gasawase/BookHarbour/README.md

 LAST UPDATED: 29/02/2024

-- implement more of Jules' bookshelf idea
 - add new type of menu for filtering and sorting
-- find out how to save a spot in reading
+- find out how to save a spot in reading (maybe fixed with page reading implementation?)
+- display content in one page and change pages like book instead of by chapters
+- figure out how to display the css that was built in with the epub

 ----TODO----

 HIGH PRIORITY:
-- write report and submit to prof
-	- read essays and figure out which fits best
 - loading pop up for when the books are loading in
 - save position that reader was last at in the book